-- Canada must stop relying on definitions of Jordan's Principle that are not in compliance with the Tribunal's orders. - Canada must respond to individual requests within 48 hours, and within 12 hours for urgent needs.
-Canada must respond to group requests within 1 week, and within 48 hours for group requests for urgent needs. - Case conferencing may occur only with relevant professionals when consultations are reasonably necessary to determine the child's clinical needs.
-2017 CHRT 35 affirmed that clinical case conferencing is recommended service is approved and funding is provided.
+- Canada must stop relying on definitions of Jordan's Principle that are not in compliance with the Tribunal's orders. - Canada must determine individual requests within 48 hours, and within 12 hours for urgent needs.
+Canada must determine group requests within 1 week, and within 48 hours for group requests for urgent needs. - Case conferencing may occur only with relevant professionals when consultations are reasonably necessary to determine the child's clinical needs.
+2017 CHRT 35 affirmed that clinical case conferencing is not to happen before the recommended service is approved and funding is provided.

 Administrative case conferencing is not allowed.

-not to happen before the

-Previous requests made from April 1, 2009 onwards shall be reviewed to ensure compliance with these latest orders.
+- A dispute amongst government departments or between governments is not a necessary requirement for a child to be eligible for Jordan's Principle. - Previous requests made from April 1, 2009 onwards shall be reviewed to ensure compliance with these latest orders.